firstdarkdev/docktainer/readme.md

 ### Tech Used

-- Golang - Main Web and Build Server
+- GO - Main Web and Build Server
 - Docker - For building the environment needed for the app to work, as well as running it
 - [Retype](https://retype.com) - The main framework used for building the documentation from Markdown
+- [Docusaurus](https://docusaurus.io/) - Used for building Docusaurus powered websites
 - Cloudflare - HTTPS and other protections

 ---